Note: A self-signed certificate was used for the purpose of this tutorial.

 Give the policy a name.
 An intuitive name is Allowed-To-Use-RDGateway, click Next.

-For the purposes of this tutorial, We will select the Domain Admins group.
+For the purposes of this tutorial on how to setup a RD gateway, We will select the Domain Admins group.
 Best practice is to create another user group which you add users that you want to allow to use the Remote Desktop Gateway.
 You can create groups based on what resources the users need to access.
 In this way, you can add those groups here and then use these groups in the Resource Authorization Policy later on.

 Accept the default setting for device redirection and click Next.